Transition between characters of classical groups, decomposition of Gelfand-Tsetlin patterns and last passage percolation: Gelfand-Tsetlin patterns and characters

 \end{definition} Schur polynomials are characters of $\GL_n(\C)$ and as such they are invariant under the action of the associated Weyl group $S_n$: namely, they are invariant under permutation of the variables $x_1,\dots,x_n$.
 Schur polynomials are \emph{determinantal}, in the sense that they can be expressed as ratios of determinants via the Weyl character formula:

+where the denominator is the Vandermonde product $\prod_{1\leq i<j\leq n}(x_i-x_j)$.
 An elementary proof of the equivalence of~\eqref{eq:schur} and~\eqref{eq:schurWeyl}, which does not resort to representation theoretic techniques, can be found in~\cite{Pro89a}.
 The symmetry property is immediate from~\eqref{eq:schurWeyl}, while it is not obvious from their combinatorial definition~\eqref{eq:schur}.
 Schur polynomials can also be expressed as single determinants of elementary or complete homogeneous symmetric polynomials via the so-called Jacobi-Trudi identities \cite{FK97}.

-Finally, we mention a couple of properties of Schur polynomials that will turn out to be useful later on:
+Finally, we mention a couple of properties of Schur polynomials that will turn out to be useful later on: denoting $\lambda+t:=(\lambda_1+t,\dots,\lambda_n + t)$, and recalling~\eqref{eq:complementPartition}, we have

 These are obtained by using the changes of variables $z_{i,j} \mapsto z_{i,j} +t$ and $z_{i,j} \mapsto u-z_{i,i-j+1}$ in~\eqref{eq:schur}, respectively.